 How Will My EMT Experience Help Me Become a Medical Equipment Repairer?

-EMT and paramedic experience can be a helpful first step into the world of biomedical equipment repair.
-The equipment you repair may even include some of the tools you used while working in the field.
-Like EMTs and paramedics, BMETs have to think on their feet to resolve unexpected challenges that can arise at any time.
-EMTs also have the advantage of direct patient care experience, so working in a hospital around patients shouldn’t be a difficult transition.
+EMT and paramedic experience can be a helpful first step into biomedical equipment repair.
+For starters, the equipment you repair may include some of the tools you used while working in the field.
+Like EMTs and paramedics, BMETs must think on their feet to resolve unexpected challenges that can arise at any time.
+EMTs also have the advantage of having direct patient care experience, so working in a hospital and around patients shouldn’t be a difficult transition.

 Relevant EMT Qualifications:

-- Proof of Performance – Your experience as an EMT proves that you can work successfully in a medical environment.
+- Proof of Performance – Your experience as an EMT proves that you have what it takes towork successfully in a medical environment.

 - Patient Care – You have experience working directly with patients, so a hospital setting won’t be a culture shock.